“This procedure changed the world for me. I’m literally a whole new person and have never been happier!”*

 ABOUT THE PROCEDURE

-The steps of a body lift vary depending on each patient so it is best to contact us for a complimentary consultation where Dr. Carney can discuss your specific needs.
+The steps of a body lift vary depending on each patient so it is best to contact us for a consultation where Dr. Carney can discuss your specific needs.
 Most often, surgery is performed on the stomach first, removing excess skin and fat from the belly button to the pubic area – this area is the one most often loosened by massive weight loss.

 In treating the abdomen, a horizontal incision is made along the pubic area.
 Excess skin and fat is removed from this area to the belly button after all the tissues have been lifted from the underlying muscles, to the level of the rib cage.
 The abdominal wall muscles are then tightened.
 The remaining skin and fat is pulled down from above the belly button area, where it is sutured in position at the pubic area.
 The belly button is repositioned into a proper position.
 The procedure is repeated in the buttocks and thigh areas where incisions are often masked by bathing suits and scars fade in time.
 Liposuction may be used in combination with the body lift.